SofianeHamlaoui/TorOverVPN/README.md

 ## Using the VPN

+We won't use the VPN on a docker, because first we need to create the `tun` device on the container which is a kill for the Security.

+So to setup as a vpn, we'll use a Linux VPS ( Debian )

 For the VPN, you will always use the same Tor config file!

 But, you'll need to make some changes to the iptables rules.